whiskyechobravo/kerko/README.md

 You have just built a really minimal application for Kerko.
 The full code example is available at [KerkoStart].
-However, if you are looking at developing a custom Kerko application, we recommend that you use [KerkoApp] as a starting point.
-While KerkoApp is still small, it adds some features and is more production-ready than the above example.
+However, if you are looking at developing a custom Kerko application, we recommend that you still look at [KerkoApp] for a slightly more advanced starting point.
+While still small, KerkoApp adds some structure as well as features such as configuration options, translations loading, and error pages.

 ## Configuration variables